 Intraventricular hemorrhage (IVH) of the newborn is bleeding into the fluid-filled areas (ventricles) inside the brain.
-The condition is most often seen in premature babies.
+The condition occurs most often in babies that are born early (premature).

-Infants born before 30 weeks of pregnancy are at highest risk for such bleeding.
-The smaller and more premature the infant, the higher the risk for IVH.
-This is because blood vessels in the brain of premature infants are not yet fully developed and are extremely fragile.
-The blood vessels grow stronger after 30 weeks of pregnancy.
+Infants born more than 10 weeks early are at highest risk for this type of bleeding.
+The smaller and more premature an infant is, the higher the risk for IVH.
+This is because blood vessels in the brain of premature infants are not yet fully developed.
+They are very fragile as a result.
+The blood vessels grow stronger in the last 10 weeks of pregnancy.

 IVH is rarely present at birth.
-If it occurs, it will usually be in the first several days of life.
-The condition is quite rare after 1 month of age, no matter how early the baby was born.
+It occurs most often in the first several days of life.
+The condition is rare after 1 month of age, even if the baby was born early.

 All babies born before 30 weeks should have an ultrasound of the head to screen for IVH.
 The test is done once between 7 and 14 days of age.
 Babies born between 30-34 weeks may also have ultrasound screening if they have symptoms of the problem.

-A second ultrasound is suggested close to when the baby was originally expected to be born.
-The test may also be done if your child has signs or symptoms of IVH.
+A second ultrasound may be done when the baby was originally expected to be born (the due date).
+The test may also be done if a baby has signs or symptoms of IVH.

-Currently, there is no way to stop bleeding associated with IVH.
-The health care team will keep the infant as stable as possible, and treat symptoms as appropriate.
+There is no way to stop bleeding associated with IVH.
+The health care team will try to keep the infant stable and treat any symptoms the baby may be having.
 For example, a blood transfusion may be given to improve blood pressure and blood count.

 If swelling on the brain develops, a spinal tap may be done to drain fluid and try to relieve pressure.
-If this cannot be done, surgery may be needed to place a tube or shunt in the brain to drain fluid.
+If this helps, surgery may be needed to place a tube (shunt) in the brain to drain fluid.

 How well the infant does depends on the amount of bleeding and if there is brain swelling.
-Severe bleeding may lead to developmental delays and problems controlling movement.
+Severe bleeding often leads to developmental delays and problems controlling movement.
 Up to 1 in 5 babies with severe bleeding may die.

-In certain women who are on medications that affect bleeding risks, vitamin K should be given before delivery.
+Some women who are on medicines that affect bleeding risks should get vitamin K before delivery.